gplaps/ICR2FFB/README.md

 **0.9.1 (2025-08-20)**
 - Code structure improved
 - Log file is opened and closed only once
+- Reduce change of deadlocks
 - Improve game detection by excluding certain keywords
+- Ini layout with sections
-- Ini parser can write a defaulted ini file if non exists beside binary
+- Write a defaulted ini file if non exists beside binary

 **0.9.0 (2025-08-18)**
 - Added longitudinal tire forces (we think) to the constant force calculation.
 Now braking or accelerating values can have an effect on the force feedback.
 Although you cannot lock a tire in ICR2, you can still feel better now if you have a potential weight shift under braking!